Around since the 1920s, modular building involves the construction of buildings in parts, which are then pieced together on site.

 Services such as plumbing and electrical were performed on site by local tradespeople, along with floor coverings and exterior rendering.

 Coast Apartments will have another first: a rotary car-stacker, allowing 16 cars to be parked in the space of four.

-Stack It part-owner Ian Duperouzel said the apartments had generated huge interest.
+Stack It part-owner Ian Duperouzel said the new apartments had generated huge interest.

 “With modular being relatively new, people have said ‘I love the idea’ but as they were assembled in China, they are keen to know how well they are actually built,” he said.
 “Almost complete, this is our proof of concept.